pythonkurs/hjelmare/README.md

 hjelmare
 ========
-Install using python setup.py install
+Install using
+"python setup.py install"

+Run script
+"getting_data.py"
-Run script getting_data.py to get the fraction of all non operational escalators in NYC that are out for repairs.
+to get the fraction of all non operational escalators in NYC that are out for repairs.